kdheepak/keystrokes.nvim/README.md

+# keystroke.vim

-# Cast keystrokes in vim
+Show keystrokes in vim.

 You'll need to add this line to neovim.